stevecondylios/mmr/README.md

 # mmr

-`mmr` provides simple helpers for matrix multiplication on data.frames.
+`mmr` provides simple helpers for matrix multiplication on `data.frame`s.
 These allow for more concise code during low level mathematical operations, and help ensure code is more easily read, understood, and serviced.

 ``` r
 # install.packages("mmr")
 library(mmr)
 ```

-### Matrix Mulitplication `data.frame`s
+### Matrix Mulitplication on `data.frame`s

 `mm()` accepts two data.frame’s and returns their matrix product: